oscarhiggott/PyMatching/README.md

 ## Attribution

-When using MWPM for research, please consider citing:
+When using PyMWPM for research, please consider citing:
 ```
 @misc{higgott2020pymwpm,
   author = {Higgott, Oscar},